 - Must spend $750 at table service restaurants in order to break even for the $150 fee ($175 for Florida residents).

 - You must dine at a table service restaurants.

-- It's tough to schedule your day around all table service restaurants.
+- It is tough to schedule your day around all table service restaurants.

 - Almost all table service restaurants recommend a reservation.

-- Need to choose table service restaurant that accepts TIW card.
-There are some locations you don't get a discount.
+- Need to choose table service restaurant that accept TIW card.
+There are some locations you do not get a discount.
 You would need to find out if your desired TS restaurant accepts the card before you leave to make sure your selection is still accepting the card.